nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2016-following-fast-tracks.md

 {{! multiexcerpt name='upgrade-9.2-drop-change-token'}}

-With VCS, delete the column `hierarchy.changetoken` in order to let it recreated with the correct type.
+With VCS, delete the column `hierarchy.changetoken` so that it is regenerated with the correct type.
 For instance: `ALTER TABLE hierarchy DROP COLUMN changetoken`.
 See [NXP-22259](https://jira.nuxeo.com/browse/NXP-22259).

 {{! /multiexcerpt}}